MikeRogers0/Talks/slides/Seeding-Data-In-Ruby-On-Rails/slides.md

 ---
 <!-- footer: "" -->
 <!--
 But what if you're picking up a project where there is nothing?
+Or the database is intense!

 Evil Martians have this pretty cool library for taking snapshots of user data & the relationships.